-However, they summarize the most important information well.
-The EEAP can confirm the timeliness, accuracy, and usefulness of the information provided in the web pages dedicated to the PSP.
+The EEAP can confirm the timeliness, accuracy, and usefulness of the information provided in the well-organized web pages dedicated to the PSP.

-The PSP provides good public information regarding this programme through dedicated web pages.
+The PSP provides very good public information regarding this programme through dedicated web pages.
 These pages can act as a first point of contact for prospective and existing students.
-The information provided in English has potential for expansion.

-Principle 8: Public information concerning the p study programmes ostgraduate
+Principle 8: Public information concerning the p study programmes ostgraduat

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant